Parichamuttukali: Performance

 The dancers are usually dressed in a white loin cloth with red wrist bands and sing in chorus as they dance.
 The performers dance with sword and shield in their hands.
 This garb and the movements of the dance are evocative of the dress and movement of Kalari.
 The group is usually headed by a leader called Asan or chief around whom the rest of the dancers perform or who sings and chimes bells from the sidelines.
 The dance used to be performed as a religious offering but is nowadays gaining popularity as a Syrian Christian entertainment art.
 This is usually performed at special church gatherings and other special occasions such as Onam.

 The dance can range from tame and slow to wildly acrobatic with flips within a single performance as the pace is dictated by the rhythm of the music.

 The songs sung during performances begin with a tribute to God and then moves to focus on another Christian topic.
 These often include praises of saints popular in Kerala such as St. George and St. Sebastian, among others.
 In modern performances, the Asan or chief is either singing outside of the circle as the dancers process around a Nilavilakku, a brass oil lamp traditional in southern India.
 Parichamuttu kali emphasizes a radial symmetry as the dancers process about the center point of the circle.
 The songs used in these Syrian Christian dances often have a very subtle western influence while retaining a traditional folkish tune.

 Modern day

 Currently both Parichamuttukali and Margamkali are included in the State Youth Festival of Kerala.
 This makes these art forms a competitive item in the Four-tier system (i.e. School, Sub District, Revenue and State level) Youth festival.
-The most popular locations for this dance as of 2013 are Kerala's southern districts of Kottayam and Ernakulam, and Malappuram in the north.
+As of 2024, the dance is most prominently practiced in the central district of Palakkad, southern districts of Kottayam and Ernakulam, and Malappuram in the north.